ploetz-zeller/symbio-documentation/docs/admin/administration/storage-settings/storage-settings.md

 Feature to enable the following notifications.
 Customized mail template text can be configured.

+Please note:

+- Text can be added or removed
+- Elements in square brackets [] should not be changed - copying of these blocks is not supported

 Example for notification - notification after creating a feedback:

 ![screen](../media/notification1.png)